nextgenthemes/advanced-responsive-video-embedder/readme.txt

 == Description ==

-Simple lightweight plugin lets you embed videos from many providers with full responsive sizes with a click of a button.
+Simple lightweight plugin lets you embed videos from many providers with full responsive sizes with a click of a single button for all providers.
 Show videos as thumbnails and let them open in colorbox.
-Clean and easy shortcode Syntax.
+Clean and easy shortcode syntax.

 [More info and demo](http://nextgenthemes.com/plugins/advanced-responsive-video-embedder/)